 (3) Decisions of the Research Board require a majority vote.
 A quorum is defined as 50% of members present.
 Attendance in person or virtually is considered equivalent for these purposes.

 (4) The Management Group shall meet as needed, at least quarterly and in preparation for the annual Research Board meeting.

+(5) The Secretariat will be responsible for the drafting of Board agendas, minutes, decisions and action items for review, and other reporting as appropriate.
+[Germany]

-[Germany](5) The Management Group is responsible for efficient action to maintain ongoing Board responsibilities.
+(6) The Management Group is responsible for efficient action to maintain ongoing Board responsibilities.

-(6) The Management Group shall meet with the staff of the Research and Innovation Department, in person or virtually, at least quarterly.
+(7) The Management Group shall meet with the staff of the Science [Secretariat] and Innovation Department, in person or virtually, at least quarterly.

-(7) The Management Group shall report on all of its activities and decisions to the full Research Board.
+(8) The Management Group shall report on all of its activities and decisions to the full Research Board.

-[Germany](8) The Research Board Chair and/or their representative shall meet with the Presidents of the Technical Commissions and/or their representatives approximately every two months.
+(9) The Research Board Chair and/or their representative shall meet with the Presidents of the Technical Commissions and/or their representatives approximately every two months.
 Agendas for these meetings will rotate among the three bodies.

-(9) The Research Board Chair or their representative shall serve or attend appropriate governing and decision bodies of the WMO, including the SAP, Technical Coordination Committee, the Policy Advisory Committee, the Executive Council and Congress.
+(10) The Research Board Chair or their representative shall serve or attend appropriate governing and decision bodies of the WMO, including the SAP, Technical Coordination Committee, the Policy Advisory Committee, the Executive Council and Congress.